TechieViking/test-repo/bad.md

 Eventually, the flow will be like:
 - User will select the service
-- At the bottom I would like give the calendar where user can select the date and time and submit it.
+- At the bottom I would like give the calendar where user can select the dfdf